Vidvox/vvedu/pages/teaching/teaching_module_1.md

 ### Special Equipment

 Though not required for this lesson, the following extra equipment can be used for in class demos and exercises as described below:
-- Blackmagic Input / Output devices
+- Blackmagic Input / Output devices (or similar)
 - External monitors or projectors (and appropriate cables) for fullscreen outputs
 - An ethernet switch or router (and appropriate cables) for NDI® video stream sharing
 - An account on YouTube or Vimeo